bparanj/crystal/computer/electronics/components/zener-diode.md

 10. Opposite of reverse bias:
     - Contrasts with reverse bias, where voltage is applied in the opposite direction,  blocking current flow.

-Understanding forward bias is crucial for designing and analyzing electronic circuits involving semiconductor devices.
+Understanding forward bias is necessary for designing and analyzing electronic circuits involving semiconductor devices.

 Reverse bias doesn't necessarily mean negative voltage in all cases.
 Here's a more nuanced explanation: